 deaf service listings

-ASLYoga.com is proud to announce our new pioneer Free ASL Yoga program that allows members of the Deaf and Hard of Hearing community to take Yoga classes free of charge.
-Several classes are offered throughout the week for Deaf and Hard of Hearing people to choose from.
-The classes, held at the Castle Hill Fitness (previously Healing in Yoga) in Austin, Texas, will each feature an ASL interpreter.
-All interpreters are volunteers with some of the interpreters being certified and some being students from Austin Community College's American Sign Language and Interpreter Preparation Program in their final stages of obtaining certification.
+ASLYoga.com is proud to announce our latest Free ASL Yoga program that allows members of the Deaf and Hard of Hearing community to take Yoga classes free of charge.
+Many classes are offered throughout the week for Deaf and Hard of Hearing people to choose from.
+The classes (formerly at Healing in Yoga) were held at the Austin Kula Yoga Center in Austin, Texas.
+We pair up the yoga student with an ASL interpreter or a ASL student for the class.
+Interpreters/signers are volunteers with some of the interpreters being certified and some being students - many come from Austin Community College's American Sign Language and Interpreter Preparation Program in their final stages of obtaining certification.
 Together we are making this a great opportunity for everyone to explore the many joys and benefits of Yoga.

-Individuals interested in taking classes at no cost please sign up by filling in the form below or emailing us at info@ASLYoga.com.
+Individuals interested in taking classes at no cost please contact us at info@ASLYoga.com.
+PLEASE include the info from the form below.
 The Free ASL Yoga classes are open to both adults and youth 14-17 years old accompanied by a parent.

 name: